satcar77/tech-interview-problems/README.md

 ```

 33. Given a pivot x, and a list lst, partition the list into three parts.
+- The first part contains all elements in lst that are less than x
+- The second part contains all elements in lst that are equal to x
+- The third part contains all elements in lst that are larger than x
 Ordering within a part can be arbitrary.

 34. Given a node in a binary search tree, return the next bigger element, also known as the inorder successor.